thedonat/Sorting-Algorithms-Comparison/README.md

-# Sorting-Algorithms-Comparison What is the best sorting alogrithm ?
+# Sorting Algorithms Speed Comparison - JAVA

+This program implements all the sorting algorithms, calculates how many second it takes to sort given input for each algorithm in Java.

+At the end, it shows the fastest and the most successful algorithm.

-Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort , Heap Sort, Counting Sort , Radix Sort This Java program compare sorting algorithms based on their speed.
-The program calculates and shows how many second it takes to sort given input for each algorithm
+Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort , Heap Sort, Counting Sort , Radix Sort